tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 rect(0,0, 40,h*bands)
 {% endhighlight %}

-Run the sketch.
+Add the above code and run the sketch.
 The result is a vertical bar representing the *number of bands* in the rainbow sequence.
+If `bands` were equal to seven, the bar would extend beyond the bottom of the display window.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-of-lists-0-dimensional.png" />
 </figure>

-If `bands` was equal to seven, the bar would extend beyond the bottom of the display window.
-In order to describe the colour of each band, an additional dimension is required.
-A 1-dimensional variable can be expressed as a list.
+An additional dimension is required to describe the colour of each band.
+A 1-dimensional variable may be expressed as a list.
 Add the following lines to the bottom of your working code:

 {% highlight py %}
 # 1-dimensional